EileenFeng/file_system/README.md

     - mount: supports mounting at a specific position.
 For instance, when a regular user logged in and typed in 'mount eileen', the current working directory of the user, right after mounting, will be at the mounting point, aka 'home/rusr/eileen'.
 Does not support nested mounting!
     - unmount: mostly works

+- Tests
+  - 'test.c', executable under name 'testinit', tests for opening files, reopen the file, read, and write 'i2block' level files.
+Needs to reformat the disk to run sometimes in order to obtain enough space and free inodes.
+  - 'testmkdir.c' tests for making directory, creating file in the newly created directory, and remove directory.
+  - 'test_dirs.c' tests making around 40 directories.

 - Limitations:
   - Does not fully support nested mounting: after mounting one disk, cannot mount another disk under the mounted disk, will cause issue with current working directory and undefined behaviors.